Santocoyo/santocoyo/README.md

 ## Alejandro Santoscoy

-I'm a Physics Engineer Student from Universidad Autónoma de Yucatán
+I'm a Physics Engineer Student from the Autonomous University of Yucatan